adam-rumpf/Computational-Probability-and-Statistics/docs/29-Simulation-Based-Linear-Regression.md

 ## 2.5% 385.2706 423.6689      0.95
 ```

-This is similar to the interval we found last lesson.
+This is similar to the interval we found last chapter.
 We are 95% confident that the average calorie content for a menu item with 60 grams of carbohydrates is between 380.8 and 425.7.

 ### Prediction interval